Israel Folau: Legal proceedings

 On 19 July 2019, the Fair Work Commission issued a certificate confirming all reasonable attempts to resolve the dispute between Folau and Rugby Australia had been unsuccessful.
 On 1 August 2019, Folau launched legal action in the Federal Circuit Court of Australia, against RA and NSW Rugby for unlawful termination on the basis of religion, breach of contract and restraint of trade.
 Folau sought an apology, compensation, penalties and the right to play rugby union again.

 In November 2019, Folau increased his compensation claim against Rugby Australia to $14 million, claiming that he could have been a Wallabies captain.
 This claim was viewed with bemusement and ridicule from past and present Australian rugby union players, as Folau had never held a captaincy or vice-captaincy position with any of the football teams he had been a part of.

 Folau and Rugby Australia issued a joint statement and apology on 4 December 2019 that stated no harm had been intended by either party and announced that a confidential settlement had been reached.

-In December 2019, the Anti-Discrimination Board of NSW decided to investigate a complaint that Folau had engaged in homosexuality vilification.
+In December 2019, the Anti-Discrimination Board of NSW decided to investigate a complaint by homosexual activist Garry Burns that Folau had engaged in homosexuality vilification.
 The case was rejected and dismissed during April 2020 initial proceedings, and was found to be of collateral purpose, as a means to pressure the respondent to settle with him.